The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Important safety information:

-- Diabetes patients - Panglobulin NF may cause incorrect test results with some blood and urine glucose tests.
+- Diabetes patients - Some brands of Panglobulin NF may cause incorrect test results with some blood and urine glucose tests.
 Check with your doctor before you adjust the dose of your diabetes medicine or change your diet.

 - Some of these products contain latex in the packaging.
 If you are allergic to latex, ask your doctor or pharmacist if your product contains latex.

 - Panglobulin NF is made from human plasma.
-There is an extremely low risk of developing a viral infection or Creutzfeldt-Jakob disease (CJD) after using Panglobulin NF.
+There is an extremely low risk of developing a viral infection or Creutzfeldt-Jakob disease (CJD) from products made from human plasma.
+No cases of these problems have been found in patients who have used Panglobulin NF.
 Discuss any questions or concerns with your doctor.

-- LAB TESTS, including kidney function, blood thickness, and antibody levels, may be performed to monitor your progress or to check for side effects.
+- Lab tests may be performed while you use Panglobulin NF.
+These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Use Panglobulin NF with caution in the ELDERLY because they may be more sensitive to its effects, especially kidney failure.
+- Use Panglobulin NF with caution in the ELDERLY because they may be more sensitive to its effects, especially kidney failure problems and blood clots.

 - Use Panglobulin NF with extreme caution in CHILDREN.
 Safety and effectiveness of certain products have not been established for certain age groups.
 Check with your doctor or pharmacist if you have questions about the use of Panglobulin NF in a child.